 Now to the main step, you’ll see the hub bearing unit once you remove all the parts around it.
 You have to remove the unit in order to install a new one.

-Start by penetrating some lubricating oil to the hub bolts.
-That will help you to remove the bolts easily.
-You will see three 15 mm bolts on the hub mount, of which remove any two of them and loosen up the third one.
+Start by penetrating some lubricating oil to the bolts of the hub.
+That will help you to take the bolts off easily.
+You will see three different 15mm size bolts on the hub mount, of which remove any two of them and loosen up the third one.
 Then use a hammer to slightly loosen up the unit.
-The hub unit is connected to an ABS sensor, so disconnect the sensor near the chassis.
+The hub unit is connected to an ABS sensor, so disconnect the sensor that is located near the chassis.
 Finally, detach the third bolt and pull off the hub bearing unit along with the backing plate.
-Finish it off by removing the ABS sensor from the hub.
+Finish it off by eliminating the ABS sensor that is located on the hub.

 Installing New Hub Bearing Unit

 After you have removed the old, worn-out bearing hub unit, it’s time to install a new one.
-Start by cleaning the steering knuckle with a brush & applying white grease to the flange.
-Now push it through the backing plate as well as on to the knuckle.
-Then start tightening the bolts.
+Start by cleaning the knuckle on the steering with a brush and covering the flange with white grease.
+Now push it through the backing plate as well as onto the knuckle.
+After that, one should start tightening the bolts.

-As you’ve noticed, you’ll need to install three bolts to secure the hub unit.
-So start by mounting the bolts with your hand and tighten then up with torque.
+As you’ve noticed, you’ll need to install three bolts to make the hub unit secure.
+So start by mounting the bolts with your hand and tighten them up with torque.
 The final step is to re-establish the connection of the abs sensor at both hub & chassis.

 Reinstalling The Previously Removed Parts

-So as you’re done with installing the new hub unit, put back the parts you previously removed.
+So, as you’re done with installing the newly arranged hub unit, put back the parts you previously removed.
 Reinstall the caliper bracket and the rotor.
 Then install the brake caliper & pads again to make it all ready to install the wheels.

 Reinstalling The Wheel & Checking The Brake

-The very last step of this whole process is to reinstall the wheel back & checking the brakes again.
-Put the front wheels back to the truck and make sure to tighten all the nuts firmly.
+The very last step of this whole process is to install the wheel again and checking the brakes again.
+Now, keep the front wheels on the back of the truck and make sure to tighten all the nuts firmly.

 After that, check your brakes again.
 Pump the brakes as long as they feel firm.
-Now go for a test ride with your truck starting off at a low speed but increasing the speed gradually.
-When you feel the driving feels pretty okay, you’re done!
+Now go for a test ride with your truck starting at a low speed but increasing the speed gradually.
+When you feel that the driving is pretty okay, you’re done!